Mesh Visual¶

 Light position and direction¶

-This can represent either the 3D position of a point light (w=1
+This can represent either the 3D position of a point light (w=1) or the 3D direction of a directional light (w=0), depending on the fourth component w of the vec4 vector.

 visual.set_light_pos(pos, index=0) # index=0..3 is the light index